qarls/fibd/README.md

 Where...
 - N: number of months or length of Fibonacci sequence.
-- K: number of bnuuy pairs in litter; or a coefficient applied to the addend In Finobacci Seqeuence.
+- K: number of bnuuy pairs in litter; or a coefficient applied to the addend in Finobacci Seqeuence.

 ## Examples